Jennifer Craig (writer)

 Jennifer Lynn Craig (1934 – June 1, 2023) was a Canadian writer, most noted for her 2017 novel Gone to Pot.
 The book, about a British Columbia grandmother who resorts to growing marijuana in her basement during a time of financial desperation, won the 2018 Stephen Leacock Memorial Medal for Humour.

 Her memoir Yes Sister, No Sister: My Life as a Trainee Nurse in 1950s Yorkshire was published by Ebury Press in 2010; Jabs, Jenner and Juggernauts: a Look at Vaccination was published by Impact Investigative Media Productions in 2009 and she self-published the novel Mary Lou's Brew in 2014.

 While in Orillia for the Stephen Leacock Award ceremony, Craig suffered a stroke during an advance ceremony to honour the nominees.
 She was immediately rushed to hospital, and her daughter had to accept the Leacock Award on her behalf.

-Craig died at home in Nelson BC on June 1, 2023, at home, with her family by her side.
+Craig died at home in Nelson, British Columbia, on June 1, 2023, at home, with her family by her side.